 Setting up the configuration for a logger service is quite easy.

-We have to modify the constructor of the Startup class:
+We have to modify the Program

 public Startup(IConfiguration configuration) { LogManager.LoadConfiguration(String.Concat(Directory.GetCurrentDirectory(), "/nlog.config")); Configuration = configuration; }